Riverscapes Metadata Standards

 The Riverscapes metadata has the following namespace organization:

-- The tool schema version.
+- The Tool schema version.
 If the structure of the data a tool produces changes significantly - and this would include a change in the units of measure reported - then a new version can be published.

 - The data layer.
 See What is a layer? below.